 You get the difference.

-Now, as for enabling WordPress permalinks, all you need to do is go to Settings > Permalinks and pick a readable and compelling URL structure that suits you most.
+Now, as for enabling WordPress permalinks, all you need to do is go to Settings > Permalinks and pick a compelling and straightforward URL structure that suits you most.

 Write Persuasive Meta Descriptions